ShruthiVidya-git/MultimodalContrastiveLearning/README.md

 implemented at the inference to identify diseases.

 ## Usage
 From the sample folder to run the sample.ipynb - download the checkpoint,sample image,and pickle file containing the embeddings of the classes.
-Change the file paths in the colab notebooks and run any desired image you want to classify.
-For the sample file, we have used cardiomalegy as the class for binary classification.
+Change the file paths in the colab notebooks and run any desired image to classify.
+For the sample file, we have used 'cardiomalegy' as the class and it performs binary classification.

 ## Architecture Pipeline